 When the logic analyzer is configured as a state analyzer, you can use any of the ten bit pattern terms, range terms, or timers in your trigger specification.
-When you configure the logic analyzer as a timing analyzer, you can use any of these terms plus the edge terms.
+When you configure the logic analyzer as a timing analyzer, you can use most of these terms plus the edge terms.
+Timing analyzers cannot use bit pattern terms h and j.

-Bit pattern terms a-j
+Bit pattern terms a - j